hra1129/msx_tools/usb_gamepad_bridge_for_msx/readme_en.txt

 -------------------------------------------------------------------------------

 1. What's this?
-  This is a "program that runs on a Raspberry Pi Pico to allow a USB gamepad to be connected to the MSX joystick port using the Raspberry Pi Pico.
+  This is a "program that runs on a Raspberry Pi Pico to allow a USB gamepad/Mouse to be connected to the MSX joystick port using the Raspberry Pi Pico.

   As a bonus, I've included support for SEGA MegaDrive/Genesis, but since I